plainionist/plainionist.github.io/_drafts/2019-05-01-Implementing-Clean-Architecture-Frameworks.md

 [repositories](https://deviq.com/repository-pattern/):

 In Clean Architecture
-- all details are restricted to the frameworks layer. the database is a detail.
+- all details are restricted to the frameworks layer.
+The database is a detail.
-- all data conversion from the format most convenient for what ever persistence framework to the format most convenient for entities and use cases, happens in the adapters layer.
-In case of an SQL database all SQL should be restricted to this layer.
+- all data conversion from the format most convenient for what ever persistence framework to the format most convenient for entities and use cases, happens in the interface adapters layer.

 How do I implement a repository in the interface adapter circle which accesses the TFS database using the Microsoft TFS framework APIs?
 Isn't that a violation to the Dependency Rule?
 In fact, isn't any usage of a third party